w3c/wai-about-wai/_about/groups/eowg/participate.md

 ## Commenting on EOWG Resources {#comment}

 **We especially encourage contributions on resources-in-progress and open issues.** You are welcome to comment on other EOWG resources.
-It might some time to address comments on inactive resources.
+It might some time for us to address comments on inactive resources.
 - To find out about resources-in-progress and open issues, see:
    -  **[Work for this Week]( https://www.w3.org/WAI/EO/wiki/EOWG_Meetings#Work_for_this_week)**.
    - EOWG mailing list messages.